tdongsi/python/docs/source/_posts/EffectivePython/2018-08-12-effective-python-part-4.markdown

 <!--more-->

-### Item 16: Prefer helper classes over book-keeping with dict and tuples
+### Item 19: Prefer helper classes over book-keeping with dict and tuples

 In an example, the author illustrated the progressive evolution of a grade-book application.
 In each iteration, the requirements are changed and interfaces are changed to accomodate that.
-As a consequence in implementation, dictionaries and tuples are added to accomodate those changes but the logic and code becomes so convoluting with all book-keeping with those built-int data structures.
+Consequently, dictionaries and tuples are added to accomodate those changes in implementation but the logic and code becomes so convoluting with all book-keeping with those built-int data structures.
 The final version is shown as follows:

 ``` python Original code with dicts and tuples